SmilesOBrien/PS_GAM_Management/README.md

 HOW TO USE:

-- Call the script and specify the parameter -csv with whatever path takes you to the csv you're using.
+- Call the script
-- If you don't specify -header, it will default and "AssetNum"
 - Select whether you are working with an Asset, and User, or wish to enter a manual GAM command
 - Choose the option that is most applicable to your situation
+- If making a bulk change, a file explorer window will prompt you to choose a CSV file.
+- You can use one CSV for everything, the script will prompt you to select which header you are using.

 NOTE: The environment this was written for uses the Asset ID field in Google Workspace.
 You may need to edit this script to work better in your environment off of a different descriptor.
 Any suggestions on making this more interoperable would be welcome.